 To get more details on a specific learning track, just select a learning track in question and click on Learner Progress.

-Learner Progress in a Track
+Learner Progress report

 This report shows all the important details on a learning track: which learners are on this track, how many of them started and completed it, and other stats.

 Using filters, you can zoom in on a specific department or user roles, e.g., check out results for all branch managers.
-You can also apply a time filter to find out the progress on courses assigned in a current month.
+You can also apply a time filter to find out the progress on courses assigned in the current month.

 If there is a learner who shows poor performance, you can quickly dig into details simply by clicking on this user and then on Completion Details.

-Learning Track Completion Details
+Learning Track Details report

 With this report, you can see a per-course breakdown of a learning track.
 The report shows each course in a program, its status, completion date, and other relevant info.
 For example, you can use this data to understand how a new hire performs, where they shine and which topics they stumble over.

-- overall info, e.g., how many learning modules have been completed and how much time has been spent on them
+- overall info, e.g., how many learning modules have been completed and how much time has been spent on them.

-- the granular details on each module within a course: their statuses, awarded scores, and completion dates
+- the granular details on each module within a course: their statuses, awarded scores, and completion dates.